Virginia has a bachelor's degree in Spanish and English literature.

 Cap is thrown out of the hostel, as he doesn’t pay for his accommodation.
 He goes to a different hostel, lying that his student allowance should arrive any day.
 After two weeks, Cap needs to vacate the room again.
 Cap has done the same thing over and over again in virtually every hotel in the Water (Bayswater) and even beyond.

 Cap goes out with an Austrian girl, who tries to convince him to find a stable job.
 One day, Cap wants to take up storekeeping work at a railway station.
-But when he arrives, it turns out that the pay is lower than promised, and the job consists in heavy physical work.
+But when he arrives, it turns out that the pay is lower than promised, and the job consists of heavy physical work.
 Cap doesn’t take it.

 The Austrian girl suggests that Cap work at the same factory as Moses.
 Cap lies that he got the job, but instead he has affairs with other women.
-After some time, Cap tells the Austrian that he quit the job, because it was too hard.
+After some time, Cap tells the Austrian that he quit the job because it was too hard.
 Although Cap treats the Austrian girl badly, she stays with him, even pawning her personal belongings to get some money when things are tight.

 One time, Cap is with two women at once.
 He borrows eight pounds from the German one and disappears.
 She sends the police after Cap, and since then, Cap is terrified of law enforcement.
 Cap pawns the wristwatch of the other woman (English) to pay off his debts with the first woman.
 The English woman starts going out with Daniel and tells him all about the wristwatch.
 Daniel manages to catch Cap, but the latter somehow weasels out of paying for the watch.